Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 ![nmap output](https://i.imgur.com/GEFba6w.png)

-We have a lot of results.
-It would not be efficient to list everything as its own section, so I will focus on the main ports of interest: port 3389 and port 80.
+Since we have a lot of results, I don't believe it would not be efficient to list everything as its own section.
+I will focus on the main ports of interest for this write-up: port 3389 and port 80.

 ### *PORT 3389 - RDP*